-I am delighted to once again introduce the London Borough of Ealing's Pension Fund annual report for the year ending 31 March 2017.
+I am delighted to once again introduce the London Borough of Ealing's Pension Fund's (the Fund) annual report for the year ending 31 March 2019.

-We manage your Local Government Pension Scheme (LGPS), which is a statutory funded scheme meaning that assets are set aside and invested towards meeting the cost of our future pension promise to you.
-Scheme member benefits are defined in statute, however your contributions are currently fixed nationally therefore any funding shortfall has to be met by the assets growing faster or the Council increasing their contribution.
-Although your benefits are guaranteed by statute, the government may in future require scheme members to either increase contributions or alter the benefit structure in order to meet any funding shortfall above a specified limit.
-Our Fund's assets grew by 20.2% from £953.6 million to £1.15 billion and remains in a good financial position having increased by over £190 million during 2016/17 and surpassing the £1 billion mark for the first time.
+We manage your Local Government Pension Scheme (LGPS), which is a statutory funded defined benefit occupational pension scheme that has assets set aside and invested towards meeting the cost of our future pension promise to you.
+Scheme member benefits are defined in statute; however, your contributions are fixed nationally therefore any funding shortfall has to be met by the assets growing faster or the Council increasing their contribution.
+Your benefits are guaranteed by law, although the government can choose to alter the benefit structure or your contribution to meet any funding shortfall.
+Our Fund's assets grew by 4.76% from £1.20 billion to £1.26 billion and remains in a good financial position despite a volatile year the fund recovered most of the losses sustained in the third quarter of the financial year.

-There were four panel meetings over the reporting year where Members reviewed a broad range of strategic issues in addition to meeting and probing some of our fund managers on their rolling three year performance against which we set them an out performance target.
-This was a key year when we worked with the scheme actuary responsible for carrying out the Fund's triennial valuation.
-This involves the financial health of the Fund being reviewed to establish both its funding level and how well placed the scheme is to meet its future liabilities based on the plan that we have put in place to achieve full funding over a specified duration, ours being 17 years.
-The review was completed on time and indicates that that the Fund's assets were sufficient to cover 80% of its liabilities as at 31 March 2016, up from 72% in 2013.
+There were four panel meetings over the reporting year and Members who have responsibility for the management and governance of the fund continued to review a broad range of strategic issues in addition to meeting and probing our service providers and some of our fund managers on their rolling three-year performance against which we set them an out-performance target.
+The last triennial valuation review concluded that the Fund's assets were sufficient to cover 80% of its accrued liabilities as at 31 March 2016, up from 72% in 2013.